SilkRose/Pony/stories/blue-and-blushing/blue-and-blushing.md

 I know she's been all adorable and blushing this whole time, but that's not confirmation, right?

-Let's do this.
+==Let's do this.==

 After I finish cleaning her last hoof, I gently kiss her leg right above her hoof.
 I hold the kiss for a few seconds, making sure she knows I did it.

 I take a step back and admire her beauty, before I point at Rarity, then close my eyes, signaling for her to repeat after me.
 She does so, closing her eyes before I roll over a mirror and place it in front of her.

 I quietly fly onto the pedestal and sit next to her.
-I wrap my hoof around her neck, and my wing around her back, and pull us close.
+I wrap my hoof around her neck, and my wing around her back, and pull her close.

 I close my eyes and plant a gentle kiss right onto the blush on Rarity's cheek.

 I open my eyes after a bit and notice Rarity has opened hers.
-She is just staring at us in the mirror, I join her and look as well, leaning my head against her.
+She is just staring at us in the mirror.
+I join her and look as well, leaning my head against her shoulder.

 I tighten my wing around her as we stare together in the mirror.
-We sit together as both of us smile wide, genuine smiles at our reflection.
-Neither of us caring about the massive blushes on our faces.
+We both sit together and bare wide, genuine smiles at our reflection.
+Neither of us care about the massive blushes on our faces.

 As the lights dim around us and the melodies start, I can feel the song coming on.